haziz09/wiim-now-playing/README.md

 4. Use ``cd wiim-now-playing`` to move into the newly created folder.
 5. Use ``npm install`` to get all of the dependencies and prepare for launch.
    *Tend to any errors!
 If anything pops up you could try the next step, but it is probably best to fix any beforehand.*
    *Please note that npm install may warn you about vulnerabilities and prompt you to run 'npm audit fix --force'.
 Please don't, as this will break functionality.
 The issue is related to a package that another package is using.
-If you don't run this app on a public machine, but on your home network, you will be fine...*
+If you don't run this app on a public machine, you should only run on your own home network, you will be fine...*
 6. Start the server with ``node server/index.js``.
 It should tell you where the server is running.
   Copy-paste this url into your browser.
 Enjoy!
 7. Note: If the previous command crashes out, your system most probably does not allow running the server on http port 80.